FoxSamu/SamusCommands/README.md

 # Planned Features

 - A home manager: a visual interface showing your homes where you can manage them.
-- Points of interest: shared locations that players can teleport to.
 - Lodestone teleportation: allows players to click with a lode compass to teleport to the lodestone it's associated with.
-- Death teleportation: allows players to click with a recovery compass to teleport to their last death.

 # License